ChaKon/Non-parametric_modeling/readme.txt

+The objective is to estimate the forces and torques using machine learning algorithms for both linear and non-linear models.

 Package includes both matlab and c++ codes for Non-parametric modeling using GURLS.
 However first you need to install GURLS package with necessary dependencies from https://github.com/LCSL/GURLS.
 More detail information can be found on GURLS manual.

 Detail explaination of Non-parametric modeling and theory behind this can be found from my thesis which is included in the package.